 5. Interview with the Admissions Office.
 You will be contacted by the Admissions Office to schedule an appointment.

 When will I be notified of the Admissions decision?

-After all of the required application materials have been received, the Admissions Committee will review your application and make a decision regarding admission.
-Please see the chart below for admissions deadlines and decision timelines.
-Applications submitted after these dates will be considered for grades which have vacancies.
+After the required application materials have been received, the Admissions Committee will review the application and make a decision regarding admission by the published deadlines.

 At TFS, we may not always have space for all qualified applicants.
-Therefore, we may have to place some students on the wait list.
-If your student is on the wait list, it is important to keep the lines of communication open.
+Therefore, we may have to place some students on the waitlist.
+If your student is on the waitlist, it is important to keep the lines of communication open.
 You will be notified as spaces become available.
-If, at any point, you decide to enroll your child at another school, please contact us so that we can remove his or her name from the wait list.
+If you decide to enroll your child at another school, please contact us so that we can remove his or her name from the waitlist.

 My child has been accepted, what is the next step?

-Once you receive the acceptance letter and packet in the mail, sign and return the Letter of Intent to let us know if you are planning to enroll your child and if you will be applying for financial aid.
-If you are applying for financial aid, you may begin your application by visiting FACTS.
+Once you receive the acceptance letter via email, if you are applying for financial aid, you may begin your application by visiting FACTS.
 If you are not applying for financial aid, a link to complete the online enrollment packet will be sent to you with further instructions.